 TB medications require a well-organised supply chain to ensure continuous availability.
-This involves managing the flow of medicines from manufacturers to distributors. healthcare facilities, and ultimately to the patients in India.
+This involves managing the flow of medicines from manufacturers to distributors, healthcare facilities, and ultimately to the patients.
 Effective supply chain management includes inventory management, transportation logistics, and timely distribution.
 Strong collaboration among various stakeholders involved in TB medication provision is vital.
-In India this included government health departments. pharmaceutical companies, healthcare providers, nongovernmental organisationss (NGOs), and international health organisations.
+In India this included government health departments, pharmaceutical companies, healthcare providers, nongovernmental organisations (NGOs), and international health organisations.
 Collaboration facilitates information sharing, resource pooling, coordinated planning, and effective implementation of interventions.
 Across many studies, a well-functioning supply chain was indicated by timely delivery of medications to healthcare facilities.
-Metrics such as delivery times, stock outs, and decrease in treatment interruptions for TB patients due to the unavailability of medications indicate the efficiency of the supply chain
+Metrics such as improved delivery times, minimal stockouts, and decrease in treatment interruptions for TB patients due to the unavailability of medications indicate the efficiency of the supply chain.

-Policy option 2: Proper and adequate storage
+Policy option 2: Proper and Adequate Storage

 Proper and adequate storage of essential TB medications is crucial to maintaining their efficacy and ensuring uninterrupted availability.
-Proper storage involves maintaining medications within a specific temperature range recommended by manufacturers (usually between 2°C to 8°C for most TB drugs).
+Proper storage involves maintaining medications within a specific temperature range recommended by manufacturers

+(usually between 2°C to 8°C for most TB drugs).
 Deviations from this range can compromise the effectiveness of the medications.
-For instance, in the Ethiopian context, exposure to high temperatures showed that it degrade the active ingredients in the drugs.
+For instance, in the Ethiopian context, exposure to high temperatures showed that it degrades the active ingredients in the drugs.
 Consistent monitoring of storage conditions and ensuring medications are stored within the recommended temperature range is key.

-Ensuring medications are stored in their original packaging and handling them according to manufacturer guidelines is vital.
 In India and Kenya, studies indicated that ensuring medications are stored in their original packaging and handling them according to manufacturer guidelines is vital to reduce drug wastage due to expiration and fewer instances of treatment failure or drug resistance due to compromised medication quality.

-Policy Option 3: Quality record keeping measures
+Policy Option 3: Quality Record-Keeping Measures

 Quality record-keeping measures are crucial for ensuring the uninterrupted availability of essential TB medications.
 They contribute significantly to maintaining a robust supply chain, facilitating efficient inventory management, and ensuring compliance with storage and distribution procedures.
 The research in Ethiopia indicates inaccurate record-keeping hampers supply chain visibility.
-This causes the lack of accountability, stock outs, waste, lack of data to make informed decisions, and poor forecasting and quantification.
+This causes the lack of accountability, stock-outs, waste, lack of data to make informed decisions, and poor forecasting and quantification.

 Furthermore, poor record-keeping can lead to delays in identifying and addressing issues such as product defects or quality control problems.
 Additionally, it can hinder the ability to track and trace products, making it difficult to respond effectively to recalls or ensure compliance with regulatory requirements.